 Nice hotel still under renovation, good access, improving neighborhood

-- Travel date: Sat 23rd of September 2006
+- Travel date: 23rd September 2006

 Loved the Breakfasts!

+"I would definitely stay at this hotel again.
+If you want a central location, it's perfectly situated near to the bus and train stations.
+Everything is within easy walking distance.
+The central bus station is 1 minute away and bus C6 (fare EUR 1) takes you to and from Alicante airport.
 The rooms are clean, spacious and comfortable.
 Staff are extremely helpful.
 And best of all the breakfasts are well worth the EUR 9.50.
 There's a wide variety of food and you can eat all you want.
 So, if you like a hearty start to the day you won't be disappointed."

 - Travel date: 10th March 2005